 I love cauliflower.
 It’s a vegetable that eats like a starch.
-I was always raised to have on your plate, a meat, a vegetable and a starch (potato or rice) or the plate wasn’t complete.
+I was always raised to have on your plate, meat, a vegetable and a starch (potato, pasta or rice) or the plate wasn’t complete.
 When I eat cauliflower I don’t even miss it!

-Typically I steam it, but this roasted cauliflower is made right in the oven in less than 20 minutes, it’s got a great seasoning and it’s just plain, EASY.
+Typically I steam cauliflower, but this roasted cauliflower is made right in the oven in less than 20 minutes, it’s got a great seasoning and it’s just plain, EASY.

 Oven roasted cauliflower is the exact opposite of everything that some folks dislike about boiled cauliflower.
 Don’t get me wrong, I like cauliflower any old way.
 You can roast it, parboil it, boil it, bake it, mic it and I will like it.